 - The American broadcast of Mobile Suit Gundam: The 08th MS Team had these added when the male and female leads took an impromptu hot springs dip.

-- Outlaw Star put a Digital Bikini on Melfina when she went into the water tank to control the ship, never mind how she was just covered behind her crossed arms and part of the tank already.
-The same goes for when she is first "discovered", which is a popular comparison shot — the foetal position just didn't cover it.
+- Outlaw Star put a Digital bikini on Melfina when she went into the water tank to control the ship, never mind how she was just covered behind her crossed arms and part of the tank already.
+The same goes for when she is first "discovered", which is a popular comparison shot — the fetal position just didn't cover it.

 - Numerous humanoid monsters in Yu-Gi-Oh! were originally depicted as being naked (though with Barbie Doll Anatomy), but in the 4Kids dub, clothes were digitally painted onto them.
 Likewise, monsters (and even certain human characters) who were depicted with very risqué clothes had their clothing modified digitally to be less revealing.

 - A notable example is Vivian Wong from the first Konami-run series (not including the Toei one).
 Given her high-kick style of fighting, it was probably necessary to get it on the air.

 - A scene in an early episode of Yu-Gi-Oh!
 GX has Asuka and her friends in a hot spring-like area of the Obelisk Blue dorms.
 In the dub, swimsuits are digitally painted onto their bodies, though said bikinis vanish when they are in their towels.
 A much later episode features Misawa taking off all his clothing and running across part of the island naked.
 The dub gives him a pair of underpants, and the ones he originally threw aside are painted away.